How to Use Oil for Curly Hair: A Comprehensive Guide

 Those with natural coily hair understand their hair’s unique requirements for a concentrated formulation that provides extra moisturization and conditioning.

 Shea butter is a perfect recipe due to its semi-solid texture and lubricity.
 It also provides gloss.
-Argan Oil is also an excellent choice due to its high oleic acid content.
+Argan oil is also an excellent choice due to its high oleic acid content.

 Chemically Treated Hair